miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

-vhistory nn       Activates the history with the code nn v_hidegui 1       Hides the HUD for taking screenshots mat_fullbright 1  Turns the lighting to maximum buildcubemaps     Rebuild cubemaps, reload level afterwards map name          Start map name: ch_.../hw_.../la_.../sm_.../sp_... developer 0-3     Displays more error messages.
+vhistory nn       Activates the history with the code nn v_hidegui 1       Hides the HUD for taking screenshots mat_fullbright 1  Turns the lighting to maximum buildcubemaps     Rebuild cubemaps, not from menu, then reload level map name          Start map name: ch_.../hw_.../la_.../sm_.../sp_... developer 0-3     Displays more error messages.
 G.variable(= n)   Displays (sets) value of game variable